-Landscape Studio is an advanced design course
+This course is an advanced design course.

 Society is constantly undergoing transformations that impact the landscape profession.
-Such issues are addressed in the course and this is why themes are different from year to year depending on professional and social significance.
+Such issues are addressed in the theme course and this is why themes are different from year to year depending on professional and social significance.

 The field of the issues are space and works in their context meaning urban landscapes that creates the framework for movement and pause, experience, remembrance and recognition.
 Besides the well known genres such as historical and modern parks and gardens, squares and streets, cemeteries and recreational landscapes, residential areas, institutions and businesses the course focuses on damaged and derelict landscapes like costal-, harbour- and industrial areas that are in transformation towards new use, new aesthetics and new meaning.

-The main aims of the course is to provide academic,
+|The main aims of the course is to provide academic,

 professional, artistic, and scientific competence in problem

 solving related to landscape architecture through project work of

 different scale.
 The aim of the project work itself is to gain

 insight into (1) analysing and structuring of complicated landscape